Bistrot Paul Bert Pepper Steak

 - It only takes about 10 minutes of cooking time and minimal ingredients

-I was delighted when this exquisite Bistrot Paul Bert Pepper Steak recipe made the French Fridays with Dorie April rotation.
+I was delighted when this exquisite Pepper Steak Recipe made the French Fridays with Dorie April rotation.
 April brings a lot of celebrations at our house: Bill and Nick’s birthdays, our wedding anniversary (25 years on the 5th!), and often Easter.
 With these special dates comes a need for winning meals.
-I served these tender beef filets with sauteed mushrooms, broccoli, and new potatoes, this was a feast worthy of all of our special occasions.
+I served these tender beef filets with sauteed mushrooms, broccoli, and new potatoes, this was a feast worthy of any special occasions.
 Dorie did not disappoint.

 Ingredient Notes